farhanjutt23/OOP_python/README.md

    - Applying these relationships to model real-world scenarios.

 5. **Advanced Concepts**:
-   - Exploring interfaces and abstract classes to design flexible and modular applications.
+   - Exploring interfaces and abstract classes to design flexible and modular applications...
    - Delving into design patterns like Singleton, Factory, and Observer to solve common problems in software design.

 **Why Campus.X Stands Out**: